 Our results indicate that for various circuit topologies, the dynamic mechanisms leading to failures can differ, resulting in significantly different distributions of failure types among different networks.
-For instance, the fractions of failures caused by growth-induced oscillations can vary dramatically among all the topologies, as demonstrated in Fig. 3(a) C, where each data point represents a specific network topology.
+For instance, the fractions of failures caused by growth-induced oscillations can vary dramatically among all the topologies, as demonstrated in Figure 3a, where each data point represents a specific network topology.
 The fraction of failures caused by growth-induced oscillations can range from approximately zero to about 80%!
-A particular example of two different networks is presented in Figs. 3(b1) C and 3(b2) C, both of which share the same minimal topology required for adaptation (Shi et al., 2017) - the circuit's core function.
-Despite differing by only one link, the proportions of failures with unique mechanisms are quite distinct, as illustrated in Figs. 3(c1) C and 3(c2) C. Notably, for the network in Fig. 3 C (b1), almost half of the failures result from oscillations, while hardly any oscillation-mediated failures occur for the network in Fig. 3(b2) C. The explanation is that, although the difference lies in only a single link, this link determines whether an oscillation-correlated motif exists within the network.
-Previously, three classes of motifs capable of supporting persistent oscillations were discussed (Novák and Tyson, 2008 C), including the "delayed negative-feedback loop" featured in Fig. 3(b1) C.
+A particular example of two different networks is presented in Figure 3b1, b2, both of which share the same minimal topology required for adaptation (Shi et al., 2017) - the circuit's core function.
+Despite differing by only one link, the proportions of failures with unique mechanisms are quite distinct, as illustrated in Figure 3c1, c2.
+Notably, for the network in Figure 3b1, almost half of the failures result from oscillations, while hardly any oscillation-mediated failures occur for the network in Figure 3b2.
+The explanation is that, although the difference lies in only a single link, this link determines whether an oscillation-correlated motif exists within the network.
+Previously, three classes of motifs capable of supporting persistent oscillations were discussed (Novák and Tyson, 2008), including the 'delayed negative-feedback loop' featured in Figure 3b1.

-Generally, the circuit dynamics depend sensitively on the structure, but oscillations specifically require a negative feedback loop with time delay (Novák and Tyson, 2008).
-Since there are no explicit time-delayed terms in the dynamical equations in our model, one of the two types of motifs - an intermediate node in the path of the negative feedback loop or an additional positive feedback loop - is necessary to induce time delay (Novák and Tyson, 2008).
+Generally, the circuit dynamics depend sensitively on the structure, but oscillations specifically require an NFBL with time delay (Novák and Tyson, 2008).
+Since there are no explicit time-delayed terms in the dynamical equations in our model, one of the two types of motifs - an intermediate node in the path of the NFBL or an additional positive feedback loop - is necessary to induce time delay (Novák and Tyson, 2008).
 For network topologies with a high ratio of functional failures caused by oscillations, both motifs are observed, especially the former type.
-For the network in Fig. 3(b1) , the three links: $A \rightarrow C, C \dashv B$, and $B \rightarrow A$, together constitute a negative feedback loop, making the circuit more susceptible to oscillatory behaviors.
-For the circuit in Fig. 3(b2) , no such negative feedback loop exists.
-Figure 3(a) summarizes the total number of failed trials and the ratio of oscillation-induced failures for each network topology.
-The network topologies that contain one of the motifs for oscillation as discussed in Novák and Tyson (2008) are marked in red, while the networks that do not consist of any of them are marked in blue.
-Note that all the networks with relatively high ratios of oscillation-induced failures (e.g., ratio > 0.2) consist of oscillation-correlated motifs.
-Details about these oscillation-correlated motifs are discussed in Appendix 2.
+For the network in Figure 3b1, the three links: $A \rightarrow C$ , $C \rightarrow B$ , and $B \rightarrow A$ , together constitute an NFBL, making the circuit more susceptible to oscillatory behaviors.
+For the circuit in Figure 3b2, no such NFBL exists.
+Figure 3a summarizes the total number of failed trials and the ratio of oscillation-induced failures for each network topology.
+The network topologies that contain one of the motifs for oscillation as discussed in Novák and Tyson, 2008 are marked in red, while the networks that do not consist of any of them are marked in blue.
+Note that all the networks with relatively high ratios of oscillation-induced failures (e.g., ratio >0.2) consist of oscillation-correlated motifs.
+Details about these oscillation-correlated motifs are discussed in Appendix 6.

 We conclude that, for a network with an oscillation-correlated motif, even if it is functional at some parameter values, the potential of oscillatory behaviors can be triggered by growth feedback.
 As a result, networks without these motifs can be safer choices to avoid too many failures cases due to oscillations.
 Note that this relationship is not deterministic.
-As shown in Fig. 3 C2, even the networks represented by blue dots that have no oscillation-correlated motifs can still have oscillation-induced failures (with small ratios).
+As shown in Figure 3, even the networks represented by blue dots that have no oscillation-correlated motifs can still have oscillation-induced failures (with small ratios).
 The complexity of the scenario makes it challenging to find general and relatively simple rules that connect circuit topology to the circuit's robustness.